Updated: May 29

 We have also tried, where possible, planned to ignore to behaviours and non-reaction to more physical behaviours.
 The child reacts to this by targeting children, knowing we must react".

-You will probably agree that is a lot on the staff plate.
-I can hear the frustration from that letter but also extreme determination to help that boy.
+You will probably agree that is a lot on the staff's plate.
+But I can hear the frustration from that letter and the extreme determination to help that boy.

 There is plenty of things that we can do for that child.
-I’ve chosen the most important ones:
+But I've chosen the most important ones.

-The first challenge in helping to manage his behaviour better is to understand why he is doing what he is doing.
+The first challenge in helping to manage his behaviour better is understanding why he is doing what he is doing.

 So, the first and the main thing would be to:

-use ABC method of analysing the child behaviour from day one (If you have never done that – there is a simple form to fulfil each time when the child expressed challenging behaviour, where you are describing what happened, what did you do and say, what the child did, what was the consequences.
+Use the ABC method of analysing the child's behaviour from day one (If you have never done that – there is a simple form to fulfil each time when the child expresses challenging behaviour, where you are describing what happened, what you did do and said, what the child did, what were the consequences.
 Somebody else (not involved in supporting the child) will analyse and make suggestions about that.
-This can only help you to make decisions and change your actions or adapt to the child’s environment so make sure you are putting as many details as possible.
+This can only help you make decisions and change your actions or adapt to the child's environment, so make sure you put as many details as possible.

-assess the child individual needs and decide on the next goal (not the school goal which always will be to integrate the child into the class).
-In this case, you can clearly see that the child is not ready to integrate.
-I would suggest the shorter school day (only mornings) to limit inappropriate, challenging behaviour, lower his anxiety and makes it easier for the teacher to target his communication skills.
-I would change the child target/goal and the new target should be focusing on functional skills, following a routine and tackling child’s inappropriate behaviour (when the child master above with the child one to one then you will be able to integrate the child by slowly introducing one extra child, then small group, bigger group and eventually the child will be able to join the class.
+Assess the child's needs and decide on the next goal (not the school goal, which always will be integrating the child into the class).
+In this case, you can see that the child is not ready to integrate.
+I would suggest a shorter school day (only mornings) to limit inappropriate, challenging behaviour, lower his anxiety and makes it easier for the teacher to target his communication skills.
+I would change the child's target/goal.
+The new target should be focusing on functional skills, following a routine and tackling the child's inappropriate behaviour (when the child masters the above with the child one to one, then you will be able to integrate the child by slowly introducing one extra child, then small group, bigger group and eventually the child will be able to join the class.

-The next important change will involve management of the child environment.
+The following necessary change will involve the management of the child's environment.

-you must manage your environment to limit unwanted, inappropriate behaviour (the child is clearly not ready to work in the classroom) He hits, bites, throw resources, refuse, physically targets his pears.
-Very clearly the child did not master the routine even with adults so there is no point of trying to re-integrate him into the class yet.
-He should be taught in a different room, and for the time being until he masters the routine and follows the adult direction – he should stay away from children – especially that he targets them to get adults attention.
-The room should be almost empty – no drawers with toys, things to trash, no free access to the resources, etc. The attention should be on adults in this room, so the child will have to use the adult, communicate with them.
-This is how the room should look like and let me tell you that this works extremely well if you would like to teach structure, independent skills, communication skills, social skills, etc. You should divide the room into different areas.
+You must manage your environment to limit unwanted, inappropriate behaviour (the child is not ready to work in the classroom).
+He hits, bites, throw resources, refuses, and physically targets his peers.
+Very clearly, the child did not master the routine even with adults, so there is no point in reintegrating him into the class.
+He should be taught in a different room, and for the time being, until he masters the routine and follows the adult direction – he should stay away from children – mainly because he targets them to get adults' attention.
+The room should be almost empty – no drawers with toys, things to trash, no free access to the resources, etc. The attention should be on adults in this room, so the child must use the adult to communicate with them.
+This is how the room should look, and let me tell you that this works exceptionally well if you want to teach structure, independent skills, communication skills, social skills, etc. You should divide the room into different areas.

-Transition area (with the marked spot od chair to wait, daily schedule/plan)
+Transition area (with the marked spot of chair to wait, daily schedule/plan)

-Independent workstation facing the wall to practice his independent skills so we can check what the child is able to do it independently.
+Independent workstation facing the wall to practice his independent skills so we can check what the child can do independently.

-Group table with 2 chairs on to each end of the table.
+Group table with two chairs on each end of the table.

-There should be a simple shelf out of child reach with toys and items (such as sensory toys) that the child would love to play or use them.
-We must prepare visual representation – pictures of those items so when the child will approach us, we can use this as the learning opportunity.
-We want the child to ask or point for toys/items.
-The toys should be used for a short time and we should use a timer, rotation of the toys is necessary.
-You should place the toys in transparent jars or boxes with the closing mechanism.
+There should be a simple shelf out of the child's reach with toys and items (such as sensory toys) that the child would love to play with or use.
+We must prepare visual representation – pictures of those items when the child approaches us.
+We can use this as a learning opportunity.
+We want the child to ask or point for toys/objects.
+The toys should be used briefly, and we should use a timer.
+Rotation of the toys is necessary.
+Place the toys in transparent jars or boxes with a closing mechanism.
 A great idea would be to make it difficult to open them and access the toy for a child.
-This way, by using this sabotage technique you can increase the chance of communication so you can practise positive communication.
+This way, by using this sabotage technique, you can increase the chance of communication so you can practise positive communication.

-tackle the stripping, urination etc by immediately removing/guiding the child to the bathroom and not making comments about the behaviour except positive on (you want a toilet, showing the picture of the toilet and saying, good boy)
+Tackle the stripping, urination etc., by immediately removing/guiding the child to the bathroom and not making comments about the behaviour except positive on (you want a toilet, showing the picture of the bathroom/toilet)

-write a list of the words that he can say verbally and think about the words that he will need to understand and communicate his needs in the school and prepare the visual support – graphic/picture presentation (with the text) This is my proposition of the words that I think would help the child to communicate his needs in the first stage: the names of the toys in the jars/boxes, yes and no, class (which in this case is the intervention room), outside, toilet, bag, please, thank you, sad, happy, help, choosing time, workstation.
+Write a list of the words he can say verbally, think about the words he will need to understand and communicate his needs in the school and prepare the visual support – graphic/picture presentation (with the text).
+This is my proposition of the words that I think would help the child to communicate his needs in the first stage: the names of the toys in the jars/boxes, yes and no, class (which in this case is the intervention room), outside, toilet, bag, please, thank you, sad, happy, help, choosing time, workstation.

 Use the DTT to teach the targeted words to monitor a child's progress.

-Make sure that you thoroughly researched what are the chid strengths and interest and start building the relationship and child independency through them.
-This way the child will feel safe and he will trust us.
-Follow the teacher planning but make sure that the work is adapted and differentiated.
-You mention that the boy is struggling with simple matching objects.
-Make this activity short start with matching only two objects and when he did it make a big deal of it.
-Give the boy high five and praise his good work.
-It is important to show the child that the task is achievable.
-You can increase the amount of match next time to two pairs.
+Ensure you thoroughly research the child's strengths and interests and start building relationships and independence through them.
+This way, the child will feel safe, and he will trust us.
+Follow the teacher's planning but ensure the work is adapted and differentiated.
+For example, you mention that the boy struggles with simple matching objects.
+Make this activity short by matching only two things and making a big deal of it when he does it.
+Give the boy a high five and praise his good work.
+It is essential to show the child that the task is achievable.
+You can increase the number of matches next time to two pairs.

-Gather the simple but interactive games or objects such as bubbles, pop up pirate, skittles, and play with the child simple turn-taking games.
+Gather simple but interactive games or objects, such as bubbles, pop-up pirates, and Skittles, and play with the child simple turn-taking games.
 You can play at the table or on the mat.
-You can mix teaching with the play (that works best) especially when you are using DTT.
-Remember that you must teach the child how to match first before you ask him to do the same at the workstation.
+You can mix teaching with play (that works best), especially when using DTT.
+Remember that you must prepare the child to match before you ask him to do the same at the workstation.

 There you have it!

-Please comment below the video and consider subscribing to my channel as this will help me to create more videos like this one and more people will be able to learn for FREE.
-Please do not forget to hit the like button.
+Please comment below the video and consider subscribing to my channel, as this will help me create more videos like this one, and more people will learn for FREE.
+Also, please do not forget to hit the like button.

-Thank you for your comments in advance as I am going to give away The Lego Captain America Collaborative Set – of course after making the video review next week.
+Thank you for your comments advance, as I will give away The Lego Captain America Collaborative Set after making the video review next week.